Are you providing First-Class Service?

 Another “comp” that I would teach my staff to offer was occasional free attractions for parents.

-Larger amusement parks do an excellent job of offering a VIP package at a premium price with their Fast Pass-type programs that allow you to wait in shorter lines.
+Larger amusement parks do an excellent job of offering a VIP package at a premium price through their Fast Pass-type programs, which allow you to wait in shorter lines.
 Waterparks do it with their cabana rentals.
 What are you doing, or what can you do in your center to offer a First-Class ticket or upgraded experience?
-And if you offer a “first-class” experience, are you offering it to everyone, or are you making it special by creating a premium value and price for that experience?
+If you offer a “first-class” service experience, do you give it to everyone?
+Or do you make it special by adding a premium value and price?

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!